 Scroll down a little and click the Save changes button and then add a new shipping method with the Add shipping method button.
 Select Weight Based Shipping from the list.

 Click the Add new button.
 Just like with the UK rates we'll now set up the first shipping rate for Europe.
-Enter 'Regular' in the Label field, and 'Royal Mail 1st Class' as the Title.
+Enter 'Regular' in the Title field, and 'Royal Mail 1st Class' as the Label.

 Scroll down.
 The Destination should be 'All allowed', and the weight range for this first rate needs to be 0 to 0.1 kg.